Tatsuki Fujimoto: Career

 Fujimoto published Goodbye, Eri (さよなら絵梨, Sayonara Eri), a 200-page one-shot, on Shōnen Jump+ on April 11, 2022.
 The chapter was collected by Shueisha in a single tankōbon volume, released on July 4, 2022.

 Along with illustrator Oto Tōda, Fujimoto published the one-shot Just Listen to the Song (フツーに聞いてくれ, Futsū ni Kiitekure) on Shōnen Jump+ on July 4, 2022.

 Influences

 Fujimoto commented that he wanted to "draw manga like Korean films", citing the 2008 South Korean film The Chaser as example, stating: "the main character chases after the villain, but thirty minutes into the movie, he catches him.
 This is supposed to happen at the end of the movie, so you keep wondering what will happen next.
 A lot of people say that in Korean movies they cannot tell what the director is thinking, but actually, if you watch until the end, you will get it.
 I wanted to make something like that."
 He also mentioned the 2016 Japanese film Sadako vs. Kayako, Kōji Shiraishi's film series Senritsu Kaiki File Kowasugi!, the 2011 Indonesian film The Raid and Takeshi Kitano's work.
 He was also influenced by manga authors Hiroaki Samura, Hideki Arai, and Tsutomu Nihei.
+Fujimoto was inspired by the 1974 film The Texas Chain Saw Massacre to create Chainsaw Man.